 When requested, the Contractor must submit data for standardized Performance Measures and/or Performance Improvement Projects as required by AHCCCS within specified timelines and according to AHCCCS procedures for collecting and reporting the data.
 Contractor is responsible for collecting valid and reliable data and using qualified staff and personnel to collect the data.
 Data collected for Performance Measures and/or Performance Improvement Projects must be returned by the Contractor in the format and according to instructions from AHCCCS, by the due date specified.
-Any extension for additional time to collect and report data must be made in writing in advance of the initial due date.
+Any extension for additional time to collect and report data must be made in writing in advance of the initial due date and is subject to approval by AHCCCS.
 Failure to follow the data collection and reporting instructions that accompany the data request may result in sanctions imposed on the Contractor.